-19 Saying, Give me also this power , that on whomsoever I lay hands, he may receive the Holy Ghost.
-19 saying, "Give me this power also, so that anyone on whom I lay my hands may receive the Holy Spirit."
-19 saying, "Give me this power also, so that anyone on whom I lay my hands may receive the Holy Spirit." lay my hands
+AV ESV LSV 19 Saying, Give me also this power , that on whomsoever I lay hands, he may receive the Holy Ghost.
+19 saying, "Give me this power also, so that any- one on whom I lay my hands may receive the Holy Spirit."
+19 saying, "Give this authority to me as well, so that everyone on whom I lay my hands may receive the Holy Spirit."